appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 ## Events

 When the event is triggered, these event handlers can execute queries, JS functions, or other [supported actions](/reference/appsmith-framework/widget-actions).
-These events may be available only for specific column types or when certain properties are enabled
+These events may be available only for specific column types or when certain properties are enabled.

 #### onSubmit